-How to optimise your website user experience in 3 steps
+How to optimize your website user experience in 3 steps

-When it comes to achieving that, an optimised website is key.
+When it comes to achieving that, an optimized website is key.
 After all, the online space moves fast, which means that you need to move faster.
-Here are three steps to keep on top of the game with an optimised user experience.
+Here are three strategic steps to keep on top of the game with an optimized user experience.

 1. Understand your customer

 According to FATbit technologies, “68% of visitors leave a site because of poor user-centered design.”
 That’s 68% of prospects lost, just because you didn’t invest time and resources in getting to know your customer.
 So how do you get inside their heads, and figure out what they really want?

 One answer is in future-proofing your CMS.
 A flexible content management system will let you add integrations, such as a marketplace, allowing you to cater to your customers’ every want and need.

 Want to go even further?
 Invest in analytics tools, UX tests and surveys that help you work out the turn-ons and turn-offs in your digital experiences and digital projects.

 After all, knowledge is power.